 Wait times at the VA are increasing, and to ensure veterans can receive quality and timely care the VA should expand health care delivery options by increasing the use of telemedicine and community care.

-As the coronavirus pandemic continues around the country, the VA should be focused on removing barriers for veterans to receive health care, not creating barriers.
+The VA should be focused on removing barriers for veterans to receive health care, not creating barriers.